 Sasch's Blog #2: 82 Furry Friends, "Feeding Time," and a Little Hammock Wonder on Corfu

-Do you still remember the Lukmanier Pass?
-After the hard battle against his own ego on the way across the Alps, our long-time Ticket To The Moon companion Der Sasch reached his major stage goal: he arrived in Corfu!
+Do you remember the Lukmanier Pass?
+After a tough internal struggle, where his ego pushed him up the mountain despite all doubts, Sasch, our long-time Ticket To The Moon companion, has reached his major milestone: He has arrived in Corfu!
 He will spend the next few weeks volunteering at a local animal shelter.

-Here is his unvarnished, emotional report after the first week between daily animal welfare work, full bakery shelves, and unexpected hospitality:
+Here is his unvarnished, emotional report after the first week, balancing the everyday life of animal welfare, shelves full of pastries, and unexpected hospitality:

-"DAILY LIFE" after a week in the shelter?!...
-NO!
-For that, everything is still too new, too unfamiliar, too exciting, too interesting.
-Incidentally, the question of whether my idea that a dog would choose ME is actually realistic is also interesting?!
+“ROUTINE” after a week at the shelter?!… NO!
+Everything is STILL too new, too unknown, too exciting, too interesting for that.
+Interestingly, the question of whether my idea of a dog choosing ME is actually realistic?!
 Impatience!?
-YESSS, it's spreading, and YESSS... patience is not my greatest strength.
+YES, it’s setting in and YES… patience is not my greatest strength.

 ANYWAY.

 Back to the shelter.
-Back to numerous souls who stay here sometimes briefly, sometimes longer, or even until the end of their lives.
+Back to numerous souls who stay here for a short time, a longer time, or even until the end of their lives.
 Big, small, fat, thin, tame, aggressive.
 Everyone here has their own story.
-One tied to a tree, the other thrown over the fence.
+One tied to a tree, another thrown over the fence.

 And yet – at least in my perception – they look forward to us every day.
-To the attention, the cuddles, the food, clean water, and the daily chance to possibly find a new home soon.
+To the attention, the cuddles, the food, clean water, and the daily chance of finding a new home soon.

 As for the bipeds who work here in shifts…

-At 08:00, the "feeding frenzy" begins.
+At 8:00 AM, the "feeding frenzy" begins.
 Currently, 82 dogs need to be cared for.
-Some of the bipeds then take care of the daily cleaning of the quarantine station, while others distribute medication, paired with tasty frankfurters, to those in need.
+Some of the bipeds then take care of cleaning the quarantine station daily, while the others distribute medication, paired with delicious liverwurst, to those in need.

 Then comes the best part of the day…